 There are also vendors that specialize in the edge computing needs of particular industry verticals and IT applications, such as edge network security, logistics tracking and monitoring, and manufacturing automation.
-These vendors offer hardware, software, and networks, as well as consulting advice on how to manage and execute an edge computing strategy.
+These vendors offer hardware, software and networks as well as consulting advice on how to manage and execute an edge computing strategy.

 SEE: Free ebook—Digital transformation: A CXO’s guide (TechRepublic)

-To enable a smooth flow of IoT generated information throughout the enterprise, IT needs to devise a communications architecture that can facilitate the real-time capture and actionability of IoT information at the edges of the enterprise, as well as figure out how to transfer this information from enterprise edges to central computing banks in the corporate data center.
+To enable a smooth flow of IoT generated information throughout the enterprise, IT needs to devise a communications architecture that can facilitate the real-time capture and actionability of IoT information at the edges of the enterprise as well as figure out how to transfer this information from enterprise edges to central computing banks in the corporate data center.